ember-community-russia/awesome-ember/README.md

 ### Documentation

-- [ember-cli-addon-docs](https://github.com/ember-learn/ember-cli-addon-docs) - Easy, beautiful docs for your Ember addon
+- [ember-cli-addon-docs](https://github.com/ember-learn/ember-cli-addon-docs) - Easy, beautiful docs for your Ember addon.
 - [ember-cli-jsdoc](https://github.com/softlayer/ember-cli-jsdoc) - An Ember CLI addon to generate HTML documentation from JSDoc comments in the source code.
 - [ember-freestyle](https://github.com/chrislopresto/ember-freestyle) - Ember Freestyle is an Ember addon that allows you to quickly create a component explorer for your Ember app.